-The contact tracing process is very important and also can be very time consuming.
-If the School Nurse, Principal, or Principal's designee needs assistance completing the process, HISD's HMS Nurse Manager is able to assist.
+Though HISD is no longer requiring contact tracing this process can still be time consuming.
+If the School Nurse, Principal, or Principal's designee needs assistance completing the process, HISD's HMS Nurse Manager is able to assist. <a href="https://colorg/col